 Compact and light, the FR-S is considerably shorter in length and some 600 pounds lighter than other modern sport coupes.
-In addition to its impressive lack of extraneous mass, this sporting Scion has everything those enthusiasts hold dear, such as rear-wheel drive, a spirited engine, an agile chassis and a simple, ergonomically sound cockpit.
+In addition to its impressive lack of extraneous mass, this sporting Scion has everything that driving enthusiasts hold dear, such as rear-wheel drive, a spirited engine, an agile chassis and a simple, ergonomically sound cockpit.
 Well-received by critics and consumers alike, the Scion FR-S will no doubt be a future classic for the latest generation of driving enthusiasts.

-2013 Scion FR-S Specs
+Current Scion FR-S

-For power, the 2013 Scion FR-S relies on a horizontally opposed, 2.0-liter four-cylinder engine rated at 200 horsepower and 151 pound-feet of torque.
+For power, the Scion FR-S relies on a horizontally opposed, 2.0-liter four-cylinder engine rated at 200 horsepower and 151 pound-feet of torque.
 Power flows to the rear wheels through a standard six-speed manual transmission or an available six-speed automatic with steering-wheel-mounted paddle shifters.

 The FR-S has a simply styled cabin that will seem a bit plain compared to some other sporty cars, but it is functional and without gimmicks.
 A pair of aggressively bolstered buckets holds pilot and co-pilot secure during spirited runs.
 There's a backseat, but as this car is what is classically known as a "2+2," it's really only suitable for children or cargo.
 Another downside is a significant amount of road noise, especially when traveling on the highway.

 Let loose on a curvy road, the new Scion FR-S shows its engaging character.
 Acceleration is brisk enough provided you keep the revs up, while the communicative steering, agile-yet-forgiving handling and powerful brakes all contribute to an entertaining drive.
 For novice and expert drivers alike, this Scion is thoroughly rewarding to drive and proves that there's more to a true sports car than all-out power and speed.

-Read the most recent 2014 Scion FR-S review.
+Read the most recent 2015 Scion FR-S review.

 If you are looking for older years, visit our used Scion FR-S page.